New Park at Linden Avenue & Pine Avenue

 How are you reaching out to the community?

-Regular email newsletters, direct mailers, hand delivered flyers, social media, word of mouth with community members.
+Regular email newsletters, direct mailers, hand delivered flyers, social media, park kiosk posters, word of mouth with community members.

 Is the site contaminated?